-Michael Bodkin , M.S., MFT, is a psychotherapist and wilderness guide who has directed the work of Rites of Passage for over 25 years.
+Michael Bodkin , M.S., MFT, is a psychotherapist and wilderness guide who has been the Executive Director of Rites of Passage for over 25 years.
 His passion is leading people to the mirror of nature to discover the gifts of their soul.
 He directs the guide training programs for Rites of Passage and has led Vision Quests and trainings in places as diverse as South Korea and Australia.
 He's also a strong voice for men's soul work, having guided men on the Men's Vision Quest for over 20 years.
 Michael lives with his wife Renée in intentional community near Santa Rosa, CA where he grows organic vegetables and plays bluegrass guitar and dobro.

 Alison DeLong received her Master of Arts in Eco-psychology, a field of psychology that acknowledges one's relationship with nature as an integral component to well-being.
 During her studies she apprenticed with Anne Stine of Wilderness Rites and began leading quests in 2002.
 A native of Yosemite National Park, Alison has spent the past 14 years sharing with youth, adult and family groups the challenge, healing and joy evoked by the wilderness.
 She brings a passionate and joyous approach to wilderness rites of passage, weaving in diverse strands of her professional history in environmental education, communication, psychology, yoga and massage therapy.
 Alison is especially passionate in assisting teens and their families to succeed in healthy transitions to adulthood.